Aerial beach and property view of Caravela Beach resort

 Location: 22 km from Margao, Zambaulim, Goa, India

-Shri Mahalsa Temple, Mardol
+Shri Mahalsa Temple Mardol

 Shri Mhalsa Temple in Mardol is dedicated to Mhalsa Devi, fondly known as Mhalsa Narayani, Mohini avatar of Lord Vishnu.
-Worshiped as the 'Kuldevata' of many Brahmins, the temple is said to have originated in Nepal during initial stage of Kalyug.
+Worshipped as the 'Kuldevata' of many Brahmins, the temple is said to have originated in Nepal during the initial stage of Kalyug.
 The temple, famous for its huge brass bell and its Palkhi festival, is one of the best tourist attractions in Goa and is visited by several tourists every year.

 Location: Mardol, Ponda Taluka, Goa, India